desyanamartinez/GitFundamentals/Commands/Push.md

 git push -u origin main
 ```

-After this command is used, you can just use `git push` and it will fucntion the same way.
+After this command is used, you can just use `git push` and it will function the same way.

 ## Resources